Rui1973Martins/Extruder/README.md

 # Extruder
-Extruder is a remake of the arcade game Magical Drop II, for the 8 bit micro computer ZX Spectrum 48k
+Extruder is a remake of the arcade game Magical Drop II, for the 8 bit micro computer Sinclair ZX Spectrum 48k

 It uses the pasmo assembler.